-It can be confusing when ‘yoga classes’ are labelled as Hatha, Ashtanga Vinyasa, Shivananda, Iyengar, Bikram, Yin etc. But these are all forms of hatha yoga as long as they are practiced with the intention of rising above your limitations whatever those may be.
+It can be confusing when ‘yoga classes’ are labeled as Hatha, Ashtanga Vinyasa, Shivananda, Iyengar, Bikram, Yin, etc. But these are all forms of hatha yoga as long as they are practiced with the intention of rising above your limitations whatever those may be.

 Hatha yoga comes in the path of kriya yoga (internal action) and although asana is an integral part of Hatha Yoga, it does not make up all, or even most of the traditional practices.
 Many of the practices which historically may have been thought of as easy and for beginners, require much more concentration than the average person is currently able to apply.

 But luckily (using asana) you can work on the mind through the body, which is probably why it has become so popular today.
 So many people spend their lives completely stuck in their minds that learning to bring the energy down into the body helps them to calm down and achieve higher levels of concentration and efficiency in other aspects of their lives.

 Other times you hear people saying ‘it’s not real yoga it’s just gymnastics.
 The yoga element comes from the mental and internal action of the posture rather than the external aesthetics.
 But this cannot all be learned instantly.
 Possibly for some time, people are only interested in the physical aspects, but with practice, the layers of the mind will naturally follow.

 Ultimately you have to understand and ‘digest’ the movements and attachments of the mind that keep you running in circles, for the hatha yoga to work.
 Otherwise, you will just be cleaning your body again and again.
 As if you would wash the floor then immediately throw oil over it and have to wash it again.